Project change control process

 - The project manager will then work the CR through the proper governance processes/approvals within the organization.

-- Project manager communicates outcomes to project team, stakeholders, and the interested parties.
+- The project manager communicates outcomes to the project team, stakeholders, and the interested parties.

-- Project manager update project documents and other artifacts reflecting outcomes, paying close attention to not forgetting communication and training plans.
+- The project manager updates project documents and other artifacts reflecting outcomes, paying close attention to not forgetting communication and training plans.